Some Legacies of World War II Live on in a Very Real Way

 Here is a key point: Joseph Goebbels allegedly didn't like Guenther Quandt because of the "former-husband" situation, but there was nothing he could do about Quandt's success.
 The point is, he didn't help Guenther Quandt in any way, shape or form during the Third Reich.
 So, there is no association between Goebbels being a key Hitler adherent and Quandt making oodles of money from the regime by supplying them with arms.
 That is the story, anyway, verified by various academics.

 |Joseph himself was a bit of cut-up, producing one of history's first photobombs.|

 Quandt supplied Hitler with arms throughout the war.
 Of course, like every other major factor, they used slave labor, that was pretty much a given during the Third Reich.
-They made the famous Mauser pistol as well as advanced anti-aircraft missiles, of which there was great demand in Germany in the early 1940s.
+They made the famous Mauser pistol as well as advanced anti-aircraft missiles, of which there was great demand in Germany in the 1944-45 period.